Strum/Strums_Mental_VCV_Modules/README.md

 Simple but useful modules for VCVRack

-Version : 0.4c
+Version : 0.4d
-Works with Rack 0.4.0
+Works with Rack 0.4.0 only, api changes from 0.3 versions broke it and i didn't want to apply conditional compilation when in a few weeks noboby will be using version 0.3 anymore anyway.

 Based largely on the fundamental modules but I have also used some code from other module developers and learned various ways of doing things from the other suites of modules as well.